jeremiahtenbrink/LazyLess/README.md

 A big thank you goes out to [Animate.css](https://github.com/daneden/animate.css "Animate.css Github") for the start of all of these animations.
 Another thank you to [eltonmesquita](https://github.com/daneden/animate.css) for the updated keyframes.

-Lazy Animationsis a less wrapper around the Animate.css library.
+Lazy CSS Mixins a less wrapper around the Animate.css library.
 Providing lazy loading and other tools from less to the animate.css library.
 Just include less-animate.less into your project and copy over all the source files.

 ## Usage

-To use Lazy Animations in your project.
+To use Lazy CSS Mixins in your project.
 Simply add a import for less-animate.less into your less files and when the less compiler runs the compiler will only load the required keyframs and mixins that you are using.
 All the others will not be included keeping your css files slim while still providing lots of functionality.

 ```css
 @import 'less-animate.less';